Delta-8 THC or “delta-8 tetrahydrocannabinol” is a psychoactive compound extracted from legal forms of the cannabis plant.

 Since hemp-derived CBD is legal in most states, the CBD derivative delta-8 THC is also considered legal.

-All cannabis products contain trace amounts of various cannabinoids, like delta-8 THC.
+All cannabis products contain trace amounts of various cannabinoids.
 In small amounts, delta-8 THC will not affect you.
 However, when this cannabinoid is extracted, it can be used in greater quantities and get users high.

-Despite the legality of delta-8 THC, this cannabinoid can be concerning for parents of teens and young adults.
+Despite its legality, this cannabinoid can be concerning for parents of teens and young adults.

 Delta-9 THC is the primary psychoactive cannabinoid found in cannabis plants.